remp2020/remp/Mailer/README.md

 #### POST `/api/v1/users/subscribe`

 API call subscribes email address to the given newsletter.
+Newsletter has tp be already created.
+Currently, there's no API endpoint for that and the newsletter needs to be created manually.
-Newsletter has to already be created.
-As there's no API for that, please visit `/list/new` to create newsletter via web admin.
+Please visit `/list/new` to create a newsletter via web admin.

 ##### *Headers:*